The Carolina Colorguard is an elite and integral visual component of the Carolina

 selected through a competitive audition process in the spring before each football

 season.
 Members participate in all rehearsals and performances and receive a scholarship

 for their participation in the Carolina Band.

-Each winter the Carolina Colorguard hosts a one-day clinic open to high school colorguard
+Each spring the Carolina Colorguard hosts a one-day clinic open to high school colorguard

 members interested in developing their skills and learning more about the Carolina